kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ## What we’re doing to improve accessibility

 KDL looking at fixes and alternatives to the issues listed in the "<a href="#how">How accessible this website is</a>" section.
-In particular we plan to fix the images issue by the end of October 2022.
+In particular we plan to fix the images issue later in 2024.

 ## Preparation of this accessibility statement